 Contrary to popular belief, your employer is not required to pay health insurance premiums if you are out for a work injury unless you are working under a union contract that mandates it.
 You may, however, have the right under the COBRA law to buy health insurance benefits for up to 18 months at your employer’s rates.
 Check with your human relations department for your rights under COBRA.

-Your lawyer needs to know if you are receiving or are eligible for Medicare, but if you are applying for or receiving Social Security disability benefits and are not yet eligible for Medicare, tell your lawyer the date that you will be eligible, which is two years from the date of onset of your disability under social security rules.
+Your workers comp lawyer needs to know if you are receiving or are eligible for Medicare.
+If you are applying for or receiving Social Security disability benefits and are not yet eligible for Medicare, tell your disability lawyer the date that you will be eligible, which is two years from the date of onset of your disability under social security rules.
 Once you become Medicare-eligible, it will be more difficult to settle your case because the Center for Medicare Services (CMS) will require that a sum of money be set aside for use to pay future medical bills for your work injury.
 The rules on this issue are known by all experienced workers’ compensation lawyers.
 Make sure you talk to your lawyer about this.

 Settling Claims through Mediation